This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Risk Factor #5 Fetal Growth Restriction

 Fetal growth restriction, also known as intrauterine growth restriction (IUGR), occurs when a baby falls below the 2.5 percentile compared to other infants the same age.
-IUGR can occur due to numerous reasons, including:[3]
+Fetal growth restriction is associated with an increased risk of cerebral palsy.[3]

 - Maternal heart disease